Experience 4 beautiful islands within the Azores on this exciting fly-drive holiday.

-In the morning, board the ferry to Faial Island where you will stay for your next two nights.
-Why not spend some time sipping an alcoholic beverage in Peter’s Café Sport on the harbour - a favourite haunt of tourists and sailors alike.
+Board the morning ferry to Faial Island for a two night stay.
+Why not spend some time sipping a drink in Peter’s Café Sport on the harbour - a favourite haunt of tourists and sailors alike.
 Faial’s safe harbour offers sanctuary to yachts from the Atlantic waves and is a very popular stop off point for yachts crossing the Atlantic.
 Leisure and business have thrived on this constant stream of global visitors and legends have grown up such as the mural paintings around the harbour to ensure safe onward passage.
 You could also visit the Cabeço Gordo Cauldron, which marks the highest point of the island and offers awe inspiring views of Faial and the ocean.
 (B)

 After breakfast, drop off the car at the airport before your flight back to the UK.
 (B)